awsdocs/amazon-ec2-user-guide/doc_source/TroubleshootingInstancesConnecting.md

 ## Error: Server refused our key *or* No supported authentication methods available<a name="TroubleshootingInstancesConnectingPuTTY"></a>

-If you use PuTTY to connect to your instance and get either of the following errors, `Error: Server refused our key` or `Error: No supported authentication methods available`, verify that you are connecting with the appropriate user name for your AMI\.
-Enter the user name in the **User name** box in the **PuTTY Configuration** window\.
+If you use PuTTY to connect to your instance and get either of the following errors, Error: Server refused our key or Error: No supported authentication methods available, verify that you are connecting with the appropriate user name for your AMI\.
+Type the user name in **User name** in the **PuTTY Configuration** window\.

 The appropriate user names are as follows:
 + For Amazon Linux 2 or the Amazon Linux AMI, the user name is `ec2-user`\.